mstanka/ztm-js20projects/README.md

 ### Picture-in-Picture API, Screen Capture API

 Implementing picture in picture functionality.
-You can open any screen, application, or tab in a movable, resizable new window that will stay on top of anything you do in the background.
+The user can open any screen, application, or tab in a movable, resizable new window that will stay on top of anything you do in the background.

 ---
 ---